Limerick Suburban Rail: Limerick to Nenagh Commuter Line

 The Limerick Colbert to Nenagh commuter rail line operates over a short section of the Limerick – Limerick Junction line before joining the Limerick–Ballybrophy railway line at Killonan Junction, County Limerick.

-As of 2021, Monday to Saturday services included two trains to Limerick Colbert (3 trains Mon - Fri), and two trains to Ballybrophy.
-Sunday services included one train to Limerick Colbert and one to Ballybrophy.

-There is significant criticism from communities living along the line in Nenagh, Birdhill and Castleconnell of the service currently provided.
-The timetable does not work for workers and students trying to get to Limerick Colbert or Dublin Heuston in time to get to work during office hours or for third level college/university timetables.

-This service normally operates in a block section where trains cannot operate at the same time but changes were made at Nenagh to allow the first Limerick–Ballybrophy train of the day to split there, with the front half continuing to Cloughjordan, Roscrea and Ballybrophy to meet the Dublin–Cork mainline and the back half turning back for Limerick forming the commuter service.

-There are five services, three inbound and two outbound, per weekday between Limerick and Nenagh, four of which continue to or from Ballybrophy.
-As of 2016, there is only one inbound service to Limerick Colbert Railway Station in the morning timetabled to arrive at 08:45 and one evening outbound at 17:50.
-Journey time is timetabled at between 55 and 68 minutes.
+As of the 2023 timetable, Monday to Friday services included 3 trains to Limerick and Saturday services included 2 trains to Limerick, with 2 trains Monday-Saturday from Limerick to Ballybrophy.
+On Sundays, it is 1 train each way.
+For trains Monday-Friday, two sets of IÉ 2800 Class railcars travel to Nenagh and uncouple there.
+The first set travels to Ballybrophy serving Cloughjordan and Roscrea for connecting Dublin-Cork mainline services, and the second set forms the commuter service to Limerick serving Birdhill, Castleconnell and Limerick.
+Journey times have reduced from over 60 minutes in the 2016 timetable to 53 minutes in the 2023 timetable.

+The North Tipperary Community Rail Partnership (NTCRP) has criticised the lack of services provided on the line.
+Other criticisms have come from communities on the line over the 'skeleton' service provided on the line.

-The service is operated by 2800 Class diesel railcars, whose 70 mph top speeds are sufficient for the 60 mph limits between Limerick and Killonan Junction but is hampered by the condition of the track between Killonan Junction and Nenagh.
+The service is operated by 2800 Class diesel railcars, whose 70 mph top speeds are sufficient for the 60 mph limits between Limerick and Ballybrophy.
+In 2021, Iarnród Éireann undertook a major project of replacing much of the track between Killonan Junction and Ballybrophy to bring it up to date, replacing jointed rail with continuous welded rail (CWR).
+Much of the work has been completed as of 2023.

 Limerick to Limerick Junction

 This service is principally a shuttle along part of the Limerick–Rosslare railway line between Limerick station and Limerick Junction connecting to and from mainline services between Dublin and Cork as well as to a regional service to Waterford.
-In the late 2000s, an enhanced commuter aspect was developed involving expansion of car parking at Limerick Junction was completed and in 2010 Iarnród Éireann also introduced a morning service from Thurles to Limerick from Monday to Friday which passes through Limerick Junction.
+In the late 2000s, an enhanced commuter aspect was developed following the completion of an expansion of Limerick Junction station car park in 2010.
+In the same year, Iarnród Éireann also introduced a morning service from Thurles to Limerick from Monday to Friday which passes through Limerick Junction.

 There are no intermediate stops on the 17 mi 70 mph Limerick Junction–Killonan Junction section or the 4.5 mi 60 mph Killonan Junction–Limerick section.
 Some services are part of direct Dublin–Limerick intercity trains operating using 22000 Class InterCity diesel railcars and the others operate using 2800 Class diesel railcars.
 Journey time is between 25 and 36 minutes in the 2016 timetable.

-As of 2016, commuting from east of Limerick Junction was hampered by the arrangement where the train arriving from Cahir, Clonmel and Waterford at 09:00 does not proceed onward to Limerick and a shuttle train to Limerick does not depart until 09:40.